Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 This is a live preview where you can see the changes when you:

-1. edit the unwrapped document data in the "Knobs" tab
+1. edit the raw document data in the "Knobs" tab
 1. edit the template code to render the data

 ## Developing the renderer